ExtendRealityLtd/Academy/Documentation/HowToGuides/Actions/AddingAUnityButtonAction/README.md

 ### Step 4

-The `Unity Button Action` component has 3 events that can be hooked into:
+The `Unity Button Action` component has 4 events that can be hooked into:

+* Activation State Changed: Emitted when the activation state of the action changes from the previous state.
 * Activated: Emitted when the button is pressed down.
 * Value Changed: Emitted when the state of the button value changes, e.g. goes from being pressed down to being released.
 * Deactivated: Emitted when the button is released and no longer pressed down.